 Religion is unfortunately, providing a negative support for government as most government officials use it to abuse the collective conscience of the people through their deceits and manipulation.
-From all indications, it could be seen that long before the global economic meltdown currently being experienced, Nigeria has been experiencing religious Many highly placed Nigerians today embezzle or misappropriate millions of naira while at the same time struggling to occupy front seats in the church or mosque or even take religious titles.
+From all indications, it could be seen that long before the global economic meltdown currently being experienced, Nigeria has been experiencing religious meltdown and not only has it failed to curb corruption, but it has in itself become a channel of corruption.

+Many highly placed Nigerians today embezzle or misappropriate millions of naira while at the same time struggling to occupy front seats in the church or mosque or even take religious titles.
 Many of these leaders during the oath-taking ceremonies swear to the Holy Bible and Holy Quran to provide faithful and honest governance, security of lives and property and to protect the integrity of the nation.
 Surprisingly, such declaration ends during the ceremony; the next action is a crime against humanity and divinity.